Transform Documentation

 column_nameslist

-list of column names as strings that contain erroneous values at this time stamp
+List of column name strings that contain erroneous values at this timestamp.

 Returns: